 |String of pearls cutting starting to grow|

 I sell unrooted string of pearls plant cuttings through my for sale page.
 I take the cutting after you order just prior to posting so they are fresh and healthy and could easily survive several weeks before being planted.
+Most have tiny roots starting to form.
 When you get the cuttings please remove the lower few pearls, plant the cutting in some soil, give them dappled light, and water them.
 It really is that simple.
 Plant them as soon as you can after they arrive to help them grow as fast as possible for you, while they will survive a long time without being planted I prefer that you plant them as soon as possible.
 I do not guarantee that the cuttings will survive and grow for you as I have no control over the growing conditions at your place, but I am yet to have any planted cuttings fail so think you are pretty safe to go with this option.

 I also sell small string of pearls plants through my for sale page.
 The plants cost more as they have taken me more time to produce.
 They are not in a pot, they are wrapped in damp newspaper and have minimal soil on the roots.
 I take cuttings and then grow them on until I am absolutely certain that they have good roots and are actively getting larger.
 Plants usually grow faster than cuttings as they already have roots, cuttings take a little while longer to do anything as they have to grow roots before they can start to get larger.

-String of pearls plants flower in spring and summer and can produce viable seed.
+String of pearls plants flower and can produce viable seed.
 At this stage I don’t sell string of pearls seeds as I don’t know how long they are viable, or the best/easiest way to grow them from seed, and I would hate to sell dead seeds.
 I am currently experimenting with the best way to grow string of pearls plant from seeds, and to find out how long they remain viable when stored properly, once I have this all worked out I plan to also sell string of pearls seeds as it is a good way for people to get a lot of plants for less money.